Grain & Berry logo

 Cons

-There are 37 signed-but-not-open outlets, an unusually high pipeline (top 10%); this often indicates the franchisor may be selling agreements faster than it can support openings or is experiencing site approvals/buildout delays.
+There are 37 signed-but-not-open outlets, well above typical (top 10%), which suggests the franchisor may be selling faster than it can support openings or that site approvals and buildouts are delayed, creating potential opening delays and extra oversight for you.

 Territory Protection